New England Journal of Medicine December 05, 2002

 Endpoint

-Key result: Early rhythm-control therapy was associated with a lower risk of cardiovascular death, stroke, or hospitalization for heart failure compared with usual care.
+Key result: Early rhythm-control therapy resulted in a significantly lower risk of adverse cardiovascular outcomes compared to usual care.

 Tailored to your role